amichailides/merimna/README.md

 - **Full-Stack Application:** Develop a front-end application for care professionals.
 - **Security:** Implement Role-Based Access Control (RBAC) using Spring Security.
 - **CI/CD:** Set up automated pipelines for testing and deployment.

+This is a test for AI slop detection.